evmar/retrowin32/win32/README.md

   the win32 API, implements the `System` interface, ties in the x86 emulator
 - [`derive/`](derive/) -- macro implementations, primarily `dllexport`
   annotations on functions, see README
-- `dll/` -- win32 dlls used for builtin APIs; generated, mostly empty, mostly hooks that map to retrowin32 internal implementations
+- `dll/` -- implementation of the win32 API, split by underlying DLL; also, generated, mostly empty `.dll` files that map to the above
 - [`lib/`](lib/) -- support machinery to generate a DLL used in test, see README
 - [`extract/`](extract/) -- tool to generate win32 API definitions, see README